 Stop unnecessary euthanasia.

-The Government should hold a review into the numbers of animals euthanised in the UK, the reasons why, and identify a solution to protect animals from being unnecessarily euthanised.
+We are calling for the Government to hold a review into the number of healthy and treatable animals euthanised in the UK, the reasons why, and identify a solution to protect them.

 FAQs